Shade (character)

-Character inspiration
+Publication history

-Charles Dickens' story The Old Curiosity Shop features an English rake also named Richard, and a dwarf named Quilp.
-In continuity, it is suggested that Shade's story inspired Dickens to write The Old Curiosity Shop.
-James Robinson has stated that he drew some inspiration for the Shade's mannerisms and speech patterns from the British stage and screen actor Jonathan Pryce.
+The Shade first appeared in Flash Comics #33 (September 1942), and was created by Gardner Fox and Harold Sharp.

-Shade got a solo series in late 2011, written by Robinson and drawn by Cully Hamner, which dealt with Shade and his descendants, flashing back to various points in his life as he travelled the globe trying to find who is behind a plot to kill him.
+Shade received a solo series in late 2011, written by Robinson and drawn by Cully Hamner, Darwyn Cooke, Javier Pulido, and others.
+It deals with Shade and his descendants, flashing back to various points in his life as he travels the globe trying to find who is behind a plot to kill him.

 Fictional character biography

 The 'Shade' draws his alias from Dante Alighieri's epic poem The Divine Comedy, specifically its first book, Inferno, which describes the Nine Rings of Hell.
 This poem is the most cited depiction of Hell, and the various characters in the story referred to as "the Shade" are references to the perpetual darkness of Hell itself.
-The comic book villain "the Shade" uses his power of perpetual night to cast a blanket of darkness over various parts of the world.
+Shade uses his power of perpetual night to cast a blanket of darkness over various parts of the world.

 Pre-Crisis

 The Shade was introduced in Flash Comics #33, as a villain for the original Flash, Jay Garrick.
 He was portrayed in his first and only Golden Age appearance as a thief with a machine that caused darkness by removing light-reflecting dust particles; in later Silver Age stories he instead used a magical cane which could manipulate shadows.
 He fought both Garrick and the second Flash, Barry Allen.
 He was a member of several supervillain teams, including the Injustice Society.
-Shade was one of three villains used for the first meeting of the two heroes in the famous "Flash of Two Worlds" story, which reintroduced the Golden Age Flash to the Silver Age.
-He was jailed along with the Thinker and the Fiddler.
+Shade was one of three villains used for the first meeting of the two heroes in the "Flash of Two Worlds" story, which reintroduced the Golden Age Flash to the Silver Age.
+He was jailed along with the Wizard and the Fiddler.

-In the "Crisis on Earth-S" story, King Kull paired Shade up with Doctor Light, Joker of Earth-Two, and Weeper II of Earth-S to wipe out humanity on Earth-S. With Doctor Light he causes perpetual night and darkness on either side of the planet, but is met by Bulletman and Hawkman.
+In the "Crisis on Earth-S" story, King Kull paired Shade up with Doctor Light, Joker of Earth-Two, and Weeper of Earth-S to wipe out humanity on Earth-S. With Doctor Light he causes perpetual night and darkness on either side of the planet, but is met by Bulletman and Hawkman.